APPI Pilates Classes

 If so, then Pilates will help you achieve all this – and much more.

-Jadwiga or better know as Jaz @ Therapy-First Physiotherapy teaches Pilates with the rest of the physio team in groups of no more than 15.
+Jaz teaches clinical Pilates in groups of no more than 15.
 This is to ensure and allow for very close management and guidance, this will have an impact and people will benefit from the amazing APPI Pilates techniques.

 It doesn`t matter how old you are, whether a woman or man and what fitness level you have.
 Pilates is an ideal form of exercise for you!
 Pilates is an exceptional system of precise exercises designed to strengthen ligaments and joints, increase flexibility and lengthen the muscles, thus creating a leaner, taller silhouette.
 The method incorporates the body and mind and puts the emphasis on learning efficient breathing patterns and strengthening core muscles that support the back and pelvic floor.
 It aims to correct postural misalignment and restore muscle balance that has been disturbed through bad posture, habitual patterns of movement and repetitive strain injuries.